Bookmarks in the Power BI service

 - Drill location

 Configure a report page the way you want it to appear in the bookmark.
-In this example:
+The following example has filters applied to the default report page:

-- selected a data point on the doughnut chart visual to cross-filter and cross-highlight the report canvas.
+- A specific data point on the doughnut chart visual is selected.
+This selection cross-filters and cross-highlights the other visuals on the report canvas.

-Open the YTD Category page of your report and create another personal bookmark.
-This bookmark captures YTD information for just our company, VanArsdel.
+Open a different report page and create another personal bookmark.
+The bookmark in the following example captures the YTD information for the VanArsdel company.

 Now that you have two bookmarks, switch between them by selecting the bookmark in the Bookmarks pane.

-To return to the original published view of the report, select the reset icon.
+To return to the original published view of the report, select the Reset icon, and then select Reset on the dialog.

 Open report bookmarks